 An operational creditor may, on the occurrence of a default, deliver a demand notice of unpaid operational debtor copy of an invoice demanding payment of the amount involved in the default to the corporate debtor in terms of section 8 of the Insolvency & Bankruptcy Code, 2016.

 The corporate debtor shall, within a period of ten days of the receipt of the demand notice or copy of the invoice mentioned in sub-section (1) bring to the notice of the operational creditor

 (a) existence of a dispute, if any, and record of the pendency of the suit or Arbitration proceedings filed before the receipt of such notice or invoice in relation to such dispute;

-(b) the repayment of unpaid operational debt—by sending an attested copy of the record of electronic transfer of the unpaid amount from the bank account of the corporate debtor; or by sending an attested copy of record that the operational creditor has encased a cheque issued by the corporate debtor.
+(b) the repayment of unpaid operational debt—by sending an attested copy of the record of the electronic transfer of the unpaid amount from the bank account of the corporate debtor; or by sending an attested copy of a record that the operational creditor has encased a cheque issued by the corporate debtor.

 After the expiry of the period of ten days from the date of delivery of the notice or invoice demanding payment under sub-section (1) of section 8, if the operational creditor does not receive payment from the corporate debtor or notice of the dispute under sub-section (2) of section 8, the operational creditor may file an application before the NCLT for initiating a corporate insolvency resolution process, in terms of section 9 of Insolvency & Bankruptcy Code 2016.